MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 * Design and implement a DevOps strategy.
 To maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/kubernetes/aks-template).

-* Enable [Azure Monitoring for the cluster](/azure/azure-monitor/insights/container-insights-enable-existing-clusters) to allow the collection of container logs, track utilization, and so on.
+* Enable [Azure Monitoring for the cluster](/azure/azure-monitor/insights/container-insights-enable-existing-clusters) to allow the collection of container logs, track usage, and so on.

 * Consider exposing application-specific metrics via Prometheus.
 Prometheus is an open-source metrics framework broadly adopted in the Kubernetes community.
 You can configure [Prometheus Metrics scraping in Azure Monitor](/azure/azure-monitor/insights/container-insights-prometheus-integration) instead of hosting your own Prometheus server to enable metrics aggregation from your applications and automated response to or escalation of aberrant conditions.